Creativity is the backbone of your marketing strategy. Without it, you’ll never be able to stand out among your competitors.

 Paid tools like Zoom (which you’re probably all too familiar with at this point) and Slack are ideal for communicating remotely as a group.
 Free tools such as Facebook Messenger and Google Meet have less features but are just as efficient.

 Virtual group meetings will take some getting used to; so you should consider breaking up your creative meetings into smaller groups.
 In larger virtual meetings, it’s hard for everyone to get a word in when people start to talk over each other and become frustrated.
 By separating your creative team into two separate groups with their own meetings, frustration decreases and each group can share their main takeaways once you reconvene.

 Giving yourself breaks

 You’ve never experienced a pandemic of this scale before, and it’s only natural for this to rock your world.
 Working from home can also be very distracting if you have kids or animals that demand attention.

-With this in mind, consider taking quick breaks every 20 – 30 minutes to recharge and you assess your COVID-19 marketing strategy.
+With this in mind, consider taking quick breaks every 20 – 30 minutes to recharge.
 Taking breaks will allow you to tend to the needs of your surroundings as well as boost your mental health and energy–helping you keep your creativity flowing without feeling drained.